Reem Kelani: Radio

 In 2004, Kelani played Scheherazade in BBC Radio Four's programme entitled "A Thousand and One"(a series about the influence of The Arabian Nights on Western culture).
-Writing in the Times Literary Supplement on 4 June 2004, Jane Jakeman noted:

-Of course, the most compelling voice throughout the series was that of Scheherazade herself, ethereally present in spellbinding extracts beautifully read by Reem Kelani.

 Also in 2004, Kelani appeared as a guest of Sandi Toksvig on BBC Radio Four's Excess Baggage, alongside Sir James Galway and singer-songwriter Glenn Tilbrook.

 In 2006, Kelani was featured as a guest on BBC Radio Four's Woman's Hour.

 In 2007, Kelani explored Salome's Dance of the Seven Veils on BBC Radio Four.

 In 2012, Kelani wrote and presented "Songs for Tahrir" on BBC Radio Four about her experiences of music in the 2011 uprising in Egypt.
 She also relates more of her experiences in her programme blog.

 In December 2012, Kelani contributed in interviews and with songs to the BBC World Service's Lullabies in the Arab World.

 In January 2013, Kelani's music was used in BBC Radio Four's dramatisation of "The Brick," written by the Palestinian writer Selma Dabbagh.